tdriley/webext-sync/README.md

 ],
 ```

-In the extension's background script, define the default state and set it up to store and receive changes:
+In the extension's background script, define the default state and set it up to store and receive changes.
+Note: If you ever want to change the data's schema in newer versions of your extension, you can define a new `defaultState` and any existing data will be deep-merged with the new schema.

 ```javascript
 // background.js